triciasawyer/Reading-notes-201/README.md

 # Reading-notes-201

-Reading notes for class 201
+Hey, my name is Tricia and these are my reading notes for class 201!

 ## Table Of Contents